Follow the advice below to make sure you schedule your home inspection correctly and get the most out of it.

 During the home inspection

-Don’t be afraid to ask a lot of questions when you’re touring a home with your inspector.
+Don’t be afraid to ask a lot of questions when you’re attending the home inspection with your inspector.
 They’re there to examine the property, but they’re also there to give you informed answers to your questions about the home and its structure and features.
 If you see something you think might be an issue or you don’t understand what your home inspector is telling you, speak up!
 It’s always better to ask too many questions than not enough when you’re making such a large and complicated purchase.

 What if you get bad home inspection results?